How to Handle Someone Else’s Baby: Basic Manners Every Adult Should Follow

 4. Kissing on the lips?
 Absolutely not.

 Babies are lovable, no doubt.
-But if you really care about them, show that love with sensitivity, respect, and basic manners.
+But if you really care about them, show that love with sensitivity, respect, and basic manner

 Comments